laravel/docs/testing.md

         ];
     });

-Closures will be evaluated only after having merged any attributes passed when creating the model.
-Moreover, an array of already evaluated definitions is passed to the Closures in order to define complex relationships:
+These Closures also receive the evaluated attribute array of the factory that contains them:

     $factory->define(App\Post::class, function ($faker) {
         return [